aschey/Dendron/README.md

     println[f.e[]];

 ## Static objects
-Static objects are created using the keyword "obj" and are assigned directly to a variable instead of being instantiated by a function call.
+Static objects are created using the keyword `obj` and are assigned directly to a variable instead of being instantiated by a function call.

 These are useful for grouping related variables and functions that are stateless.